algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 The software should be able to calculate the best combination of tanks to use based on the input formula and the available wine in the tanks.

-The software should be able to generate a report on the blending process, including the number of steps taken, the quantity of wine used from each tank, and the final product's characteristics.
+The software should be able to generate a report on the blending process, including the number of steps taken, the quantity of wine remaining in each tank, and the final product's characteristics.

 ## Non-functional requirements